Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 • keeping the Club's accounts

-• preparing the accounts for audit and presenting them at the AGM
+• preparing the accounts for review and presenting them at the AGM

 • maintaining a master roll of Members in all categories